jackie-h/language-notes/pure_retrospective.md

 Having your own programming language is expensive, I would try very hard to avoid, but a functional/constrained language is essential here

-UI's are difficult and expensive to do well, none of our model editing UI's really ended up being where they need to be I'd stick with text and visualizations
+UI's are difficult and expensive to do well, none of our model editing UI's really ended up being where they need to be I'd stick with text and visualizations or plugging into other UI's

+The mapping grammar was never intuitive, I'd change that, developers tend to prefer mapping from the store

+## Other notes

+Incentives - how to produce a win-win, if you model the data, you also get this DSF? framework in Slang where if you named things correctly you would automatically get joins